-However the march is also the behaviour for which they are most known, waddling comically along the ice or pushing themselves along on their bellies.
+However the march is also the behavior for which they are most known, waddling comically along the ice or pushing themselves along on their bellies.

 The Emperor is the largest of all penguins and endemic to Antarctica, a harsh homeland that led Antarctic explorer Apsley Cherry-Garrard to say, “I do not believe anybody on Earth has a worse time than an Emperor Penguin”.

-“The penguin’s march, sometimes for hundreds of miles, (is) from the sea to breeding grounds deep in the most unhospitable grounds of Antarctica.”
+“The penguin’s march, sometimes for hundreds of miles, (is) from the sea to breeding grounds deep in the most inhospitable grounds of Antarctica.”

 But the penguins themselves probably wouldn’t agree as they have an incredible genetic makeup, allowing them to survive the continent’s harsh climates with comparative ease.

 They have streamlined bodies with flipper like wings perfect for swimming.
-They can dive to 500 metres to feed on squid, fish and crustaceans and hold their breath for up to 20 minutes.
+They can dive to 500 meters to feed on squid, fish and crustaceans and hold their breath for up to 20 minutes.